 These past few weeks I have been reading quite a lot of blogs regarding language learning.
 Recently, I stumbled upon this amazing blog and it got me thinking, how does this happen?
 Where did it go wrong?
 More importantly, why did I let it happen?
 I’m sure some of you can relate to my 3 signs of developing bad habits in language learning below.

-Earlier this year, I was working diligently on Spanish grammar and I set my goal to finish learning the basic before June.
-But then, I got distracted with lots of things.
+Earlier this year, I was working diligently on Spanish grammar and I set my goal to finish learning the basics before June.
+But then, I got distracted by lots of things.
 Finished one and there were more lining up.
 As a result, I have not been able to achieve it and it’s August already!

 I knew and I see the sign, but the reality didn’t hit me until I read the above blog.
 So, below are the 3 signs of me slowly developing the bad habit.